mciach/HGTin44EDF/README.md

 mv *.aln ../third_round_raw_alignments
 ```

-2. Process the alignments (optional, but generally worth it, because it may improve the tree topologies by discarding spurious columns, as well as the computational time by discarding constant columns).
+2. Process the alignments (optional, but it's generally worth it to sligtly trim alignments, because it may improve the tree topologies by discarding spurious columns, as well as the computational time by discarding constant columns).
 Use the Jupyter Notebook 4.
 "Alignment processing", adjusting the necessary input and output variables.
 Save the results in `third_round_processed_alignments`.
 3. Infer the ML trees and move them to `third_round_trees`.
 BASH commands evoked in `third_round_processed_alignments`:
 ```
 parallel --jobs=20 "~/Tools/iqtree-1.6.12-Linux/bin/iqtree -st AA -s {1} -nt AUTO -ntmax 20 -bb 2000 -wbt" ::: *.aln
-mv *.aln.* ../third_round_processed_alignments
+mv *.aln.* ../third_round_trees
 ```
-*Note: these are our final trees.*
+*Note: the directory `third_round_trees` now contains our final trees that we'll use for subsequent HGT screening.*

 4. If you want a table of best-fitting substitution models for each tree, you can extract it from IQtree logs as follows:
 ```